-Here are a set of guidelines for selecting a therapist:
+Here are a set of guidelines for choosing a therapist that’s right for you:

 Select a therapist with the right type of training/background for your needs.
 Therapists all fall into different scopes of practice and you need to take this into account before selecting a therapist.
 For example, if you need someone to treat a pathology you should look at clinical psychologists, however if you are concerned about your child’s academic performance you might make use of an educational psychologist.